jckarter/clay/doc/language-reference.md

 Local variables are introduced by binding statements.
 Local variables come in a few different flavors:

 * `var` bindings create new, independent local values.
-The right-hand expression is evaluated to initialize the value as if by an [initialization statement](#initializationstatements).
+The right-hand expression is evaluated to initialize the values as if by an [initialization statement](#initializationstatements).

         // Example
         main() {